pattonsgirl/CS4900-AppSoftwareDev/FinalProject/Project-Rubric.md

 - `[ ]` Code is pushed to the repository with a clear commit message

 ## Content / Task Expectations for the `CS4900-UI` Group Repository

+Here is the final checklist for items in your UI repository.

+UI Implementation:
+- `[ ]` Application makes one or more HTTP GET requests.
+(READ) Data is successfully fetched and displayed.
+- `[ ]` Application makes one or more HTTP POST requests.
+(CREATE) A reactive form can create and POST new items via the service.
+- `[ ]` Application makes one or more HTTP DELETE requests.
+(DELETE) UI includes functionality to delete items, which calls the service.
+- `[ ]` The UI list correctly refreshes after CREATE and DELETE operations.
+- `[ ]` Good commit structure based on the completion of CRUD components.

+Honors (pick one or more):
+- `[ ]` Application makes one or more HTTP PUT requests.
+(UPDATE) A reactive form can update existing items via the service.
+- `[ ]` Application interfaces with an external API (not the group project API)

+`README.md` in the root of the repository folder with:
+- `[ ]` required tools (Angular version, any other dependencies)
+- `[ ]` how to run UI (which branch, point to API repo & instructions, how to start application)
+- `[ ]` screenshot(s) or video clips of working state of application and one or two things it currently does (this should be something the user could also try)

+> The README document should be cliff notes of software dependencies and what runs in your project.